-Table 5: Contributions available as at 31 March 2020
+Table 5: Contributions available as at 31 March 2021

+Infrastructure / measure Contributions available at 31 March 2021

+Affordable Housing £583,817

-Infrastructure / measure Contributions available at 31 March 2020 Affordable Housing £556,240 New Forest SPA Habitat Mitigation £109,490 Solent SPA Habitat Mitigation Pooled contributions held by the Bird Aware Solent habitat mitigation scheme Transport Pooled contributions held by Hampshire County Council for local transport schemes Public open space, sport & recreation £30,760
+New Forest SPA Habitat Mitigation £113,569

+Solent SPA Habitat Mitigation Pooled contributions held by the Bird Aware

+Solent habitat mitigation scheme

+Transport Pooled contributions held by Hampshire

+County Council for local transport schemes

+Public open space, sport & recreation £59,457

+TOTAL £756,843

-- 5.1 During the 2019 2020 year of this Infrastructure Funding Statement, the National Park Authority received just over £100,000 in developer contributions (Table 3); and released just over £90,000 towards local infrastructure projects and habitat mitigation measures (Table 4).
-The total level of contributions held by the National Park Authority therefore rose very slightly compared to the position at 31 March 2019 (see Table 2).
-It should be noted that some of the contributions received in 2019 2020 were spent within the same reporting year.
-Table 5 sets out what was held by the Authority at the end of March 2020. - 5.2 As well as reporting on the developer contributions received and spent between April 2019 March 2020, the Infrastructure Funding Statement is required to set out the priorities for spending in the future.
+- 5.1 During the 2020 2021 year of this Infrastructure Funding Statement, the National Park Authority received just over £163,000 in developer contributions (Table 3); and released just under £102,000 towards local infrastructure projects and habitat mitigation measures (Table 4).
+The total level of contributions held by the National Park Authority therefore rose slightly compared to the position at 31 March 2020 (see Table 2), from £685,404 to £696,490.
+It should be noted that some of the contributions received in 2020 2021 were spent within the same reporting year.
+Table 5 sets out what was held by the Authority at the end of March 2021. - 5.2 As well as reporting on the developer contributions received and spent between April 2020 March 2021, the Infrastructure Funding Statement is required to set out the priorities for spending in the future.
 These are set out below for the main areas of infrastructure provision sought in the National Park.